-Eid is festival of love, joy and happiness and last but not the least our favorite food.
-Sheer Khurma is not just an Indian dessert, but an exceedingly phenomenal emotion.
-As another Eid of the year is around the corners, we all are deliberately waiting for the most sumptuous traditional dessert
+Eid is the festival of love, joy and happiness and last but not the least our favorite food.
+Sheer Khurma is not just a dessert, but an exceedingly phenomenal emotion.
+As another Eid of the year is around the corners, we all are deliberately waiting for this most sumptuous traditional dessert

 What is Sheer Khurma?